Ilube-C/Can-SAEs-disentangle-superposed-features/README.md

   Project Overview

-  This project implements and extends toy models from Anthropic's superposition research, exploring
-  how neural networks represent more features than they have dimensions.
-The codebase was converted
-  from Jupyter notebooks to a structured Python project with pure NumPy implementations for complete
-  mathematical transparency.
+  Superposition is a behaviour exhibited by neural networks, where one dimension is uesed to encode multiple features when data is projected to a lower dimensionality.
+In [Towards Monosemanticity](https://transformer-circuits.pub/2023/monosemantic-features/index.html), Anthropic use a Sparse Autoencoder (SAE) to separate the superposed features of a language model into individual interpretable features.
+This project implements the toy models experiment from Anthropic's [Toy Models of Superposition](https://transformer-circuits.pub/2022/toy_model/index.html) and extends it by using SAEs of inverted dimensionality to try to recover the original features from the input data, in order to test how effectively SAEs are able to disentangle superposed features.
+The codebase was converted from Jupyter notebooks to a structured Python project with pure NumPy implementations for complete mathematical transparency.

   Key Research Findings